Adolph Gottlieb: Career highlights

-Throughout his career Adolph Gottlieb had 56 solo exhibitions and was included in over 200 group exhibitions.
+Gottlieb had 56 solo exhibitions and was included in over 200 group exhibitions.
 His works of art are in the collections of more than 140 major museums around the world.
 Gottlieb was accomplished as a painter, draughtsman, printmaker and sculptor.
 He designed and oversaw construction of a 1500 square-foot stained glass façade for the Milton Steinberg Center in New York City in 1954, and he designed a suite of 18 stained glass windows for the Kingsway Jewish Center in Brooklyn.
-He was the first of his generation to have his art collected by the Museum of Modern Art (1946) and the Guggenheim Museum (1948).
+He was the first of his generation to have his art collected by the Museum of Modern Art, New York (1946) and the Guggenheim Museum (1948).

+Gottlieb's work is included in the permanent holdings of numerous museum institutions in the US, for instance, his work Altar from 1947, is included in the permanent collections of the Pérez Art Museum Miami, Florida.

 Death and legacy

-Gottlieb suffered a major stroke in 1970 that left him paralyzed except for his right arm and hand.
+A stroke in 1970 left Gottlieb paralyzed except for his right arm and hand.
 He continued to paint and to exhibit his art until his death in March 1974.
-His funeral service was held on Wednesday, March 6, 1974 at Frank E. Campbell Funeral Home, and he was buried at Mt.
+His funeral service was held on March 6, 1974, at Frank E. Campbell Funeral Home, and he was buried at Mt.
 Pleasant Cemetery, Hawthorne, NY.
 He was voted into the American Academy of Arts and Letters in 1972.

-In addition to his contributions as an artist, Gottlieb advocated for professional status for artists throughout his life.
-He helped to organize “Forum 49” and other artist-led events and symposia in New York and Provincetown in the 1940s and 1950s.
-In 1950 he was the primary organizer of the protest against the Metropolitan Museum of Art that resulted in him and his colleagues gaining recognition as “The Irascibles”.

-Following directions Gottlieb left in his Will, the Adolph and Esther Gottlieb Foundation was formed in 1976, offering grants to visual artists.
+Gottlieb advocated for artists' professional status throughout his life.
+He helped to organize "Forum 49” and other artist-led events and symposia in New York and Provincetown in the 1940s and 1950s.
+In 1950 he was the primary organizer of the protest against the Metropolitan Museum of Art that resulted in him and his colleagues gaining recognition as "The Irascibles".
+Following directions in his Will, the Adolph and Esther Gottlieb Foundation was formed in 1976, offering grants to visual artists.